cloudflare/cloudflare-docs/products/dns/src/content/dns-firewall/faq.md

 </Aside>

 Some resolvers might not be sending any EDNS data.
-By setting the `ecs_fallback` parameter to `true` via the [API](https://api.cloudflare.com/#dns-firewall-update-dns-firewall-cluster) DNS Firewall will forward the IP subnet of the resolver instead only if there is no EDNS data present in incoming the DNS query.
+When you set the `ecs_fallback` parameter to `true` via the [API](https://api.cloudflare.com/#dns-firewall-update-dns-firewall-cluster), DNS Firewall will forward the IP subnet of the resolver instead only if there is no EDNS data present in incoming the DNS query.

 </div>
 </details>